Advanced Strategies for High-Temperature Injection Molding: Material Mastery, Thermal Dynamics, and Process Optimization

 • Solution: Increased mold temp to 110°C + post-mold annealing.

-• Outcome: Zero failures in 10,000-unit batch.
+• Outcome: Zero failures in a 10,000-unit batch.

 3. Automotive Sensor Housing (PPS):